Kuwait welcomes ALPS joint statement after Sudan talks in Geneva - www.lokmattimes.com

 Kuwait welcomes ALPS joint statement after Sudan talks in Geneva

-Kuwait City [Kuwait], August 25 (ANI/WAM): Kuwait welcomed Saturday the joint statement issued by the Aligned for Advancing Lifesaving ...
+Dubai [UAE], August 25 (ANI/WAM): Kuwait welcomed Saturday the joint statement issued by the Aligned for Advancing Lifesaving and ...

 In a press statement carried by the Kuwait News Agency, the Ministry lauded the mediation efforts of regional and global partners in the Geneva talks.